Psychedelics and Creativity

 Breakdown or Breakthrough?
 A History of European Research into Drugs and Creativity

-A look at European research with drugs (psychedelics) on creativity between 1940-1970.
-A disinhibiting effect of them is proposed.
+This literature review (1999) looks at European research with (psychedelics) drugs on creativity between 1940-1970.
+A disinhibiting effect of psychedelics (allowing creative breakthroughs) is proposed.

 Updating the dynamic framework of thought: Creativity and psychedelics

-The psychedelic state may facilitate creative generation and this paper discusses the neurocognitive states in which creative thought takes place.
+The theory-building paper (2020) argues that the psychedelic state may facilitate creative generation and discusses the neurocognitive states in which creative thought takes place.

 The Meaning-Enhancing Properties of Psychedelics and Their Mediator Role in Psychedelic Therapy, Spirituality, and Creativity